 Disputes concerning consumer contracts or transactions.
 A “consumer contract or transaction” is one that is primarily for personal, family, or household purposes.

+Assignment of Cases to the Commercial Court.

-Compulsory Arbitration.
-A commercial case that is subject to compulsory arbitration is not eligible for assignment to commercial court.
+(1) Request.
+A party to an eligible commercial case may request assignment of the case to the commercial court.

-Assignment of Cases to Commercial Courts.

-Plaintiff’s Duties.
-A plaintiff seeking assignment of an eligible case to the commercial court must (A) include in the initial complaint’s caption the words “eligible for commercial court,” and (B) complete a civil cover sheet that indicates the action is an eligible commercial case.
+By Plaintiff.
+A plaintiff seeking assignment of an eligible case to the commercial court must do so at the time of filing the complaint by (A) including in the initial complaint’s caption the words “commercial court assignment requested,” and (B) completing a civil cover sheet that indicates the action is an eligible commercial case.

-Assignment to Commercial Court.
-The court administrator will review a complaint and civil cover sheet filed in accordance with Rule 8.1(e)(1) and will assign an eligible case to a commercial court judge.
+By Other Parties.
+If a plaintiff has not sought assignment to the commercial court, another party, within 20 days after that party’s appearance, may file a separate notice stating that the case is eligible for, and requesting assignment of the case to, the commercial court.

+Assignment.
+Upon the filing of a complaint by a plaintiff requesting assignment to the commercial court under (e)(2), or the filing by another party of a Notice Requesting Assignment to the Commercial Court under (e)(3), the case will be assigned to the commercial court.

-Motion to Transfer out of Commercial Court.
-After assignment of a case to the commercial court, a commercial court judge, upon motion of a party or on the judge’s own initiative, may transfer the case out of commercial court if the judge determines the matter is not a “commercial case” as defined in this Rule.
-Any party filing a motion under this Rule must do so no later than 20 days after that party’s appearance in the case.
+Transfer out of Commercial Court by a Commercial Court Judge.
+After assignment of a case to the commercial court, a commercial court judge, on the judge’s own initiative, may transfer the case out of commercial court if the judge determines the matter is not an eligible commercial case.

+(6) Discretion of Presiding Judge.
+The presiding judge or designee may reassign any case that qualifies under Rule 8.1(b)(6),(7), (10), or (11) to a general civil court.

-Motion to Transfer to Commercial Court.
-On motion of a party filed within 20 days after that party’s appearance in the case, or the court’s own initiative within 20 days after the filing of the first responsive pleading or Rule 12 motion, a judge of a general civil court may order the transfer of a case to the commercial court if that judge determines the matter is a “commercial case” as defined in this Rule.
+(7) Judicial Request to Transfer to the Commercial Court.
+Within 20 days after the filing of the first responsive pleading or Rule 12 motion, a judge of a general civil court may request the presiding judge or designee to transfer a case to the commercial court if that judge determines the matter is a eligible commercial case.

-Complex Cases.
-Assignment of a case to the commercial court does not impair the right of a party to request reassignment of the case to a complex civil litigation program under Rule 8(i).
+(8) Complex Cases.
+Assignment of a case to the commercial court does not impair the right of a party to request reassignment of the case to the Maricopa County complex civil litigation program under applicable local rules.

 Case Management.
 Notwithstanding any contrary language in Rule 26.2(d)(1), from the filing of the complaint unless and until the commercial court assigns the case to a different tier after the Rule 16(d) scheduling conference, cases in the commercial court are deemed to be assigned to Tier 3.
 Rules 16(a) through 16(j) apply to cases in the commercial court, except: